flowsynx/flowsynx/docs/infisical-configuration.md

 ## Observability & Logging

 No secret values are logged—only the provider state—helping you confirm behaviour without exposing sensitive information.
+Unexpected failures surfaced by the Infisical SDK are wrapped in an `InvalidOperationException` that includes the project and environment identifiers.
+This improves log signal for operators but means any downstream consumers that relied on concrete Infisical exception types should now expect `InvalidOperationException` instead.

 ## Secret Refresh